Skip to Main Content

 Key takeaways

-• Short-term loan terms are typically last 24 months or less
+• Short-term business loan terms are typically 24 months or less

-• Short-term business loans can be used for emergencies, including equipment replacement
+• Short-term business loans can be used for emergencies, including equipment replacement, buying inventory or seasonal slumps

 Short-term business loans offer small business owners a way to get funding when they need it most.
 Online and traditional lenders offer short-term financing with streamlined applications, quick approvals and funding in five days or less, with repayment required in full in a few weeks to 24 months.
-Short-term business loans can cover emergency expenses, startup costs and slow times to keep the business afloat.
+Since there are several types of short-term business loans to choose from, take into account your funding needs, the way you plan to use the loan and your repayment ability to help you narrow down which type is best for your small business financing needs.

 Ways to use a short-term business loan